deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-aurora/configurations-optimizations-best-practices.md

 Recommended setting: Use the default value (1 or ON) to ensure that each SQL statement is automatically committed as you run it, unless it's part of a transaction opened by the user.

-Impact:A value of OFF might encourage incorrect usage patterns such as transactions that are held open longer than required, not closed, or committed at all.
+Impact: A value of OFF might encourage incorrect usage patterns such as transactions that are held open longer than required, not closed, or committed at all.
 This can affect the performance and stability of the database.

 ### max_connections